highchair/artinruins-com/_property/gtech-headquarters.md

 mostrecentimage: 2020-10-01

-imagescredit: 'Contribution from the <a href="//provlibdigital.org/islandora/object/islandora%3A19481" target="_blank">Rhode Island Postcard Collection</a>, Providence Public Library'
+imagescredit: 'Contribution from the <a href="https://provlibdigital.org/islandora/object/islandora%3A19481">Rhode Island Postcard Collection</a>, Providence Public Library'

 ---

 ### Proposal

 Around April, 2004, news started to circulate that the GTECH Corporation, known for running state lotteries and gaming, was going to choose an architect to design their new headquarters to be situated in a vacant parcel (Parcel 9) on the corner of Memorial Boulevard and Francis Street.
 The Capital Center Commission had oversight on the development of the 77-acre Capital Center District, which rings the State House.
 Its Design Review Committee can approve, deny, or request modifications to submitted designs for any development in the area.
 The committee does not prohibit certain types of design, but it does work to make sure all new development “fits” with the Capital Center’s existing properties.

 <figure class="u__img u__img--right" aria-hidden="true">
   <img src="{{ site.propimg_path }}{{ page.slug }}/gtech-render-waterplace.jpg" alt="" />
   <figcaption>An early rendering from the perspective of Waterplace park during a Waterfire</figcaption>
 </figure>

 GTECH moved downtown from West Greenwich to fulfill its part of a 20-year lottery deal it signed with the state in 2004.
 To stop GTECH from moving its more than 900 employees to Massachusetts, Rhode Island offered the company a contract to run the state lottery for the next 20 years — an offer worth about $770 million.
 In return, GTECH agreed to stay in Rhode Island and move its corporate headquarters to Providence.

 The $88.5-million structure includes a parking structure with 250 spaces.
 GTECH planned to occupy the first four floors of the building and rent out the remaining 2 floors.

 A controversy did come up during the design phase of the process, when GTECH could try to get out of their deal with the State.
 While they had a sweetheart 20-year deal, a bill before the General Assembly seemed to allow other vendors to operate slot machines in a new casino proposed for West Warwick.
 GTECH was within their rights to challenge the new legislation according to their agreement with the State, but we are sure it did not hurt to have an over $80-million construction project also hanging in the balance.

 ### Design Reception